learnlatex/learnlatex.github.io/en/lesson-13.md

 be selective in which chapters to include, so you can work on part of your document rather than the whole thing.

-A longer document might therefore look something like the following
+A longer document might therefore look something like the following:

 <!-- pre0 {% raw %} -->
 ```latex